SitaCicirko/hiking-blog-with-comments-form/README.md

 I manged to re create my favorite app style in tailwind even though it took me 5 hours

 I added the delete button for the comments and had to fix another error.
 I couldn't figure out how to add a button next to each comment and ended up using form instead and its working.

+Also I learned a new comment git push --verbose
+Cos for some reason my terminal wasn't responding to git push -u origin main.
+Ive even tried restarting my laptop and it still wasn't working.